gabidiac11/programare-avansata/PA_1/README.md

-﻿# Lab 1
+# Lab 1
 ## _Advanced Programming 2021_
 [![N|Solid](https://plati-taxe.uaic.ro/img/logo-retina1.png)](https://www.info.uaic.ro/)

 Diac P. Gabriel
 2A2

-This piece is aiming at offering a better understading concerning the following aspects about the source code:
+This piece is aiming at offering a better understanding concerning the following aspects of the source code:

-- problem solving strategies that were used
+- problem-solving strategies that were used
 - justification for choices made regarding object modeling
-- what exactly are the exercises that are completed or partialy completed
+- what exactly are the exercises that are completed or partially completed

 ## Addressed exercises
 ### Compulsory (1p)